-See id. ("Cruise ships are often settings for outbreaks of infectious diseases because of their closed environment, contact between travelers from many countries, and crew transfers between ships.
-On the Diamond Princess, transmission largely occurred among passengers before quarantine was implemented, whereas crew infections peaked after quarantine....
+23 See id. ("Cruise ships are often settings for outbreaks of infectious diseases because of their closed environment, contact between travelers from many countries, and crew transfers between ships.
+On the Diamond Princess, transmission largely occurred among passengers before quarantine was implemented, whereas crew infections peaked after quarantine...
 On the Grand Princess, crew members were likely infected on voyage A and then transmitted [COVID-19] to passengers on voyage B. The results of testing of passengers and crew on board the Diamond Princess demonstrated a high proportion (46.5%) of asymptomatic infections at the time of testing.
-Available statistical models of the Diamond Princess outbreak suggest that 17.9% of infected persons never developed symptoms....
-A high proportion of asymptomatic infections could partially explain the high attack rate among cruise ship passengers and crew....
-Although these data cannot be used to determine whether transmission occurred from contaminated surfaces, further study of fomite transmission of [COVID-19] aboard cruise ships is warranted.").
+Available statistical models of the Diamond Princess outbreak suggest that 17.9% of infected persons never developed symptoms. . . .
+A high proportion of asymptomatic infections could partially explain the high attack rate among cruise ship passengers and crew. . . .
+Although these data cannot be used to determine whether transmission occurred from contaminated surfaces, transmission, but what is clear is the uncertainty around COVID-19 and its implications for the lawful and safe functioning of a variety of businesses, most significantly, food service businesses.